-- 99. 2U has emphasized the need to drive enrollment for USC's programs in particular, stating in 2018: "A significant portion of our revenue is currently attributable to graduate programs with the University of Southern California.
-The loss of, or a decline in enrollment in, these programs could significantly reduce our revenue." - 100.
-As described in Paragraph 33, there is no evidence that USC put limits on the number of people enrolled, and rather, left it to 2U's discretion.
-What's more, under their contract, 2U would receive a higher percentage of revenues if it recruited more people, and if USC restricted enrollment or imposed stricter admissions criteria, 2U could blow up the parties' non-compete agreement. - 101.
-Typically, institutions of higher education have no incentive to allow their OPMs to engage in unlimited recruitment and use weakened admissions criteria.
-Doing so would hurt their standing in the US News rankings, because it would give them a worse student selectivity score.
-And it would be a futile endeavor, because in the end, the lower ranking would decrease enrollment, cannibalizing any prospect of increased revenue.
-Here, however, the Best Education Schools ranking did not require any reporting of selectivity numbers for online MAT students, and thus, it did not present a barrier to unlimited enrollment-which no doubt made it an attractive degree to serve as a launchpad for 2U's business in the first instance.
-And while US News required selectivity numbers for
+99. 2U has emphasized the need to drive enrollment for USC's programs in particular, stating in 2018: "A significant portion of our revenue is currently attributable to graduate programs with the University of Southern California.
+The loss of, or a decline in enrollment in, these programs could significantly reduce our revenue."
+64

+100. As described in Paragraph 33, there is no evidence that USC put limits on the number of people enrolled, and rather, left it to 2U's discretion.
+What's more, under

 &lt;sup>62 Ryan & Hamilton, supra. n.
 14. In 2018, a Wall Street Journal investigation into that school of social work found that instead of maximizing their educational opportunities, 2U maximized its profits by leveraging USC's prestige image to aggressively target prospective students into the online school, where the education provided was not the same as what was offered to those attending inperson.
 See Bannon & Fuller, supra n.
 9. The students in turn took on huge debt loads to pay the same tuition rates for an in-person master's degree, despite not receiving a comparable education.
-Id.
 Id.